Tell you folks, things are really popping out there today.

 Yeah, but the Constitution doesn't guarantee you health care.

-Uh Where does this kind of thing end?
+Where does this kind of thing end?

-I know people think there's something special about health care, but I want to know where did this get started.
+I know people think there's something special about health care, but I want to know where did this get started?

-Where did the where did this entitlement mentality commence?
+Where did this entitlement mentality commence?

 What are the roots that we all are entitled to medical care?

-That we are all entitled to be healthy at all times, and that the government will make it so.
+That we are all entitled to be healthy at all times and that the government will make it so.

 Where did this start?

-And it's grown and grown and grown to the point now where many Americans think that part of Americanism, being an American is an entitlement to all of these things that people used to have to go out and take care of themselves and provide for themselves.
+And it's grown and grown and grown to the point now where many Americans think that part of Americanism, being an American, is an entitlement to all of these things that people used to have to go out and take care of themselves and provide for themselves.

 The majority probably now think that.

-We're we we're we're talking here not about wants, folks, we're talking about needs.
+We're talking here not about wants, folks.

 Needs and wants are two different things.

-If you accept that, you are on the path to misery, and you're on the path to having one of the most disappointing lives you can imagine, because you will never reach your potential because you'll never try, because you'll never have to.
+If you accept that, you are on the path to misery and you're on the path to having one of the most disappointing lives you can imagine because you will never reach your potential because you'll never try because you'll never have to.

 Because there's always going to be a fallback for you.